-2.7 C

 Directly across from Lindgren’s apartment is Vasaparken, a park where she often went for walks.
 After her death, a section of the park was renamed the Astrid Lindgren terrace in her honor.
 This park played a significant role in Lindgren’s life:

-• As a young mother, she met lifelong friends here, whom she affectionately called her “park ladies.”.
+• As a young mother, she made lifelong friends here, whom she affectionately referred to as her “park ladies.”
 Even in her later years, she could be seen walking arm-in-arm with her friends in the park.

 • In March 1944, Lindgren slipped on ice in Vasaparken and was confined to bed with a sprained foot.
 It was during this time that she wrote down the stories of Pippi Longstocking.